Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Algorithms for AMoD Control

 \subsubsection{Reproducibility considerations}

-To ensure reproducibility in \gls{abk:rl}-based \gls{abk:amod} control, authors should explicitly specify the four core components of the \gls{abk:mdp}: the state space, action space, reward function, and transition dynamics.
-In particular, precise documentation of how demand patterns, vehicle states, and control decisions are encoded is essential.
-These elements not only define the \gls{abk:rl} learning setup but also clarify how the original problem is formulated as a \gls{abk:mdp}, which is crucial for reproducibility and comparability.
-Furthermore, the policy representation, often realized as a neural network, must be thoroughly described, including architecture details, training hyperparameters, and optimization methods.
-For offline \gls{abk:rl} and imitation learning approaches, it is crucial that the offline trajectories are either publicly available or accompanied by comprehensive documentation on how they were generated.
-The broader \gls{abk:rl} community has recognized the critical role of data and implementation details in experimental reproducibility~\cite{semmelrock2023reproducibility}; the same standards apply here.
-Finally, given the high dimensionality of \gls{abk:amod} problems, authors should report evidence of convergence, robustness across multiple random seeds, and performance consistency across different system scales.
-This is particularly important for evaluating real-world readiness, where control policies must generalize beyond a narrow set of training scenarios.
+For \gls{abk:rl}-based \gls{abk:amod} control, authors should explicitly specify the four core \gls{abk:mdp} components, state space, action space, reward function, and transition dynamics, detailing how demand, vehicle states, and control decisions are encoded.
+This clarifies how the original problem is cast as an \gls{abk:mdp} and enables fair comparison.
+The policy representation (often a neural network) must also be described, including architecture, hyperparameters, and optimization method.
+For offline \gls{abk:rl} and imitation learning, offline trajectories should be released or carefully documented, reflecting broader \gls{abk:rl} standards on data and implementation transparency~\cite{semmelrock2023reproducibility}.
+Finally, given the high dimensionality of \gls{abk:amod}, authors should report convergence evidence, robustness across random seeds, and performance across different system scales to support claims of real-world readiness.